stuartcw/Match-Reports/2025/2025_02_12_Yokohama_F_Marinos_vs_Shanghai_Shenhua_FC.md

 * 45	DF	China CHN	Wang Longxiao
 * —	FW	Brazil BRA	Saulo Mineiro

 ### Bench Players:
 Include notable substitutes.

 ### Team Form:
 Briefly mention recent performances or streaks (e.g., “3 wins in the last 5 matches”).

+* Marinos go into the New Year #1 in the group after winning their recent ACLE matches.
+* Shanghai Shenhua are currently ninth place in the eastern league standings in the AFC Champions League Elite with two rounds of group matches remaining.

 ### Key Players to Watch:
 Highlight influential players or match-ups.